spacemonqi/sigfox-sensors/README.md

 but this has not been implemented as of yet.
 Reading the database at a high rate will eventually incur a cost, but remains well within the free tier for demo purposes.

+In order for the application to have access to DynamoDB, the AWS config and credentials need to be set.
+Create the files if they do not exist.

+Linux:
+~/.aws/credentials
+~/.aws/config

+Windows:
+C:\Users\<username>\.aws\credentials
+C:\Users\<username>\.aws\config

 Original repo: https://172.31.18.88/software/sigfox_cloud